2026/27 AMCAS Application Guide (With Screenshots)

 In Section Four, you must enter every course you took at each school — it’s tedious, so have your printed transcripts in hand and settle in for this section.

-Pro Tip: Course classification can be tricky.
-All courses are classified as BCPM science courses (biology, chemistry, physics, math) and AO courses (all others).
-AMCAS offers a Course Classification Guide that provides examples of how courses are often categorized.
 Ultimately, you are responsible for selecting the correct course classification, but AMCAS reserves the right to change classifications if the assigned classification clearly does not apply.
 Misclassified courses may delay the verification of your application.
 Working with an admissions advisor can ensure you classify courses correctly the first time.

-Section 5: Work and Activities
+Section 5: Work/Activities

-There is space for up to 15 work and activity entries (but it’s ok if you don’t have 15).
-You also have the opportunity to highlight the 3 “most meaningful” experiences to you.
+There is space for up to 15 work and activity entries, but it’s ok if you don’t have 15.
+Each activity description has a 700-character limit.

 • Artistic Endeavors